-If the student notifies Carnegie Mellon University of the student's intent to withdraw or take a leave of absence, the student's official date of withdrawal or leave of absence is the earliest of:
+For students who notify the university of their intent to take a leave of absence or withdraw, the official date is the earliest of the:

-- The date the student began the student's withdrawal or leave of absence process at Carnegie Mellon University; - The date the student notified the student's home department at Carnegie Mellon University; - The date the student notified the associate dean of the student's College at Carnegie Mellon University; or - The date the student notified the Carnegie Mellon University Dean of Student Affairs.
+- The date the student began the withdrawal or leave of absence process; - The date the student notified his or her home department; - The date the student notified the associate dean of his or her college: or - The date the student notified the dean of students.

-If the student does not notify Carnegie Mellon University of the student's intent to withdraw or take a leave of absence, the student's official date of withdrawal or leave of absence is:
+For students who do not notify the university of their intent to take a leave of absence or withdraw, the official date is:

-- The midpoint of the relevant semester in which the student withdraws or takes a leave of absence; - The last date the student attended an academically related activity such as an exam, tutorial or study group, or the last day the student turned in a class assignment.
+- The midpoint of the semester; - The last date the student attended an academic-related activity such as an exam, tutorial or study group, or the last day the student turned in a class assignment.